FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 At this point I've managed to create following resources:

 1. Hetzner instance with public IP with ssh that gives root access
-2. NixOs installed on the machine
-3. DNS A record that points to our instance
+2. DNS A record that points to our instance
-4. Proxied page in cloudflare
+3. Proxied page in cloudflare
+4. Declarativelyt partitioned disks on Hetzner instance
+4. NixOs installed
-5. Way to deploy changes using nix
+5. Way to deploy changes using nix using ssh

 We are ready to use nix!